croessi/Udacity_Tensorflow/README.md

 # Udacity_Tensorflow

 This program asynchronously reads in video frames via Opencv / FFMPEG and sends it to a second thread with a tensorflow instance based on the SSD Mobilenet V2 Object detection model (https://tfhub.dev/tensorflow/ssd_mobilenet_v2/2) and performs detection.
-Afterwards the Result is returned to the main thread and displayed with bounding boxes.
+Afterwards the result is returned to the main thread and displayed with bounding boxes.
-The program uses the tensorflwo C API to be lihtweigth and allowing precompiled sources from https://www.tensorflow.org/install/lang_c
+To be lightweight and allowing precompiled sources the program uses the tensorflow C API from https://www.tensorflow.org/install/lang_c.

 ![Udacity-Tensorflow](https://user-images.githubusercontent.com/87674139/147240437-e9ddbf63-6ceb-4b1c-b85e-5bf9bb60f0aa.png)

-Features
+### Features
-- The frame reader thread always tries to fill a frambuffer with the next 3 frames.
+- The frame reader thread fills a framebuffer asynchronously with the next 3 frames.
 - The main loop displays a new frame every 30msec
-- The CNN is only instanciated once and then fed conecutively
+- The CNN is only instantiated once and then fed consecutively
-- As soon as the detector is done, a new frame is moved to the detcor thread instance (hence not displayed until detrction is through)
+- As soon as the detector is done, a new frame is moved to the detector thread instance (hence not displayed until detection is through)
 - The detector results are displayed in a secondary window
-- Easy switch to other pre-trained models from TensorHub
+- Easy switching to other pre-trained models from TensorHub possible

 # Installation
-### Prerequistes
+### Prerequisites
 - Tested on Ubuntu 20.04
 ```bash
 sudo apt install g++